 Health information exchange project manager

-Health information exchange project managers make an average salary of $$88,951 per year in the United States.
+Health information exchange project managers make an average annual salary of $98,000 in the United States.

 Healthcare information manager